Homemade Creamy Chocolate Banana Popsicles

 Label with Dates and Flavors

 If you're making a big batch or experimenting with different flavor combinations, label your storage bag or container with the date and ingredients.
-This is especially helpful when rotating snacks for babies and toddlers, or if you’re managing allergies.
+This is especially helpful when rotating snacks for toddlers, or if you’re managing allergies.
 It also helps you use the oldest pops first, keeping everything fresh.

 Use Within 3 Months